Benndot/Arcade-Shooter/readme.md

 Core gameplay has been implemented, but it lacks a proper game loop.
 The player can move and shoot, and the enemies will be generated, will move and can be hit by the player's projectiles.
 The amount of enemies remaining is tracked in a user interface, as is the current stage.
 Defeating every enemy reveals a win screen that allows the player to return to the main menu.

-There is currently no way to lose and no existing game scenario for losing.
+The player is only defeating if one of the enemy characters makes direct contact with the player.
+That scenario reveals a loss screen similar to the winning screen that allows the user to return to the start menu.

 Two stages currently exist, but there is currently no way to access both during the same play session.

 The settings menu accessible from the start menu allows the user to change the sound effect volume.
+It also allows the player to return to the resolution changing screen.

 The game works in multiple resolutions and can be swapped between resolutions during gameplay.
 All visual aspects scale properly between resolutions, but the functionality is new and may have undiscovered bugs.